Dubai Police Traffic Department fines enquiry and payment

-Dubai Police Traffic Fine Enquiry and Payment information and guide in the UAE - pay fines for parking tickets, speeding and radar tickets, and other traffic offences online.
-The Dubai Police website has an online traffic fine checking facility and payment option with credit cards.
+RTA and Dubai Police traffic department fine enquiry and payment in the UAE - information and guide to paying fines for parking, speeding, radar tickets, and other traffic offences online.
+The Dubai Police website has an online traffic fine checking facility, and payment option with credit cards.

 - As of December 2007 you should be able to pay online by credit card.
 For payment, you'll need the traffic file number from your car registration card, and your passport number.
 Dubai Police website says online payment is only available for "customers within the United Arab Emirates"